StacySimmons/NREventTypeRowCount/README.md

   -h, --help            show this help message and exit -a ACCOUNTID, --accountid ACCOUNTID
                         New Relic RPM Account ID
+  -d DAYSAGO, --daysago DAYSAGO
+                        Number of days to search.
+Default is 1.
   -o OUTPUTFILE, --outputfile OUTPUTFILE
                         File name to report results -p, --printoutput     Print output file to screen in addition to file